 - Any foods you are sensitive or allergic to.

 2) Eat Foods that Decrease Inflammation

-So what should you eat instead?
+So what should you eat instead for avoiding the flu?
 Below are a list of foods that are anti-inflammatory:

 - Grass-fed meats